ionos-cloud/terraform-provider-ionoscloud/docs/resources/loadbalancer.md

 * `nic_ids` - (Required)[list] A list of NIC IDs that are part of the load balancer.
 * `dhcp` - (Optional)[Boolean] Indicates if the load balancer will reserve an IP using DHCP.
 * `ip` - (Optional)[string] IPv4 address of the load balancer.

+## A note on nics

+When declaring NIC resources to be used with the load balancer, please make sure you use the "lifecycle meta-argument" to make sure changes to the lan attribute of the nic are ignored.

+Please see the nic resource's documentation for an example on how to do that.